Our guide to buy a house in Koh Lanta

 Leasehold agreements: a secure alternative to land ownership

 One of the most widely used legal options is the leasehold agreement.
-According to the law, land may be leased for residential purposes for a maximum term of 30 years but not renewable.
+According to the law, land can be leased for residential purposes for a maximum term of 30 years, but it cannot be renewed.

 The lease agreement must be registered with the Land Department to have full legal effect.
-This registration ensures that the lease is enforceable against third parties and binding throughout its duration.
-It is also recommended that the agreement include provisions regarding succession rights, particularly if the foreign lessee wishes to pass the property interest to heirs.
+Registration ensures that the lease is enforceable against third parties and binding throughout its duration.
+It is also recommended that the agreement include provisions on succession rights, particularly if the foreign lessee wants to pass the property interest to heirs.

-Payment under a leasehold agreement can either be made as a lump sum for the entire duration of the lease or divided into periodic instalments, subject to mutual agreement between the parties.
+Payment under a leasehold agreement can be made as a lump sum for the entire lease duration or divided into periodic installments.
+The payment structure is subject to mutual agreement between the parties.
 While lump sum payments are more common in resort areas like Koh Lanta, both options are legally permissible.

 Condominium ownership: freehold title for foreigners